-However, biofilms can be involved in a range of diseases and medical problems.
+However, biofilms can be involved in a range of nasty diseases and medical problems.
 One example is kidney stones which are caused by biofilms.
 Some 15 to 20 percent of kidney stones form as a result of urinary tract infections, produced by the interplay between infecting bacteria and mineral substances from the urine.

 Then there’s endocarditis, a disease that involves inflammation of the inner layers of the heart.
-Endocarditis seems to be triggered by a complex biofilm made from bacterial and host component located on a cardiac valve.
+Endocarditis seems to be triggered by a complex biofilm made from bacterial and host components located on a cardiac valve.
 This type of biofilm is known as a vegetation.
 The vegetation can disrupt valve function, produce a near-continuous infection of the bloodstream, and can block blood circulation through a process known as embolization.

 Pathogenic biofilms also plague prostheses and various medical implants like artificial joints and heart valves or pacemakers.
 This first came to the medical community’s attention in the 1980s when bacterial biofilms were found on intravenous catheters and pacemakers.

 “When people think of infection, they may think of fever or pus coming out of a wound,” explains Dr. Patel from the Mayo Clinic.
 “However, this is not the case with prosthetic joint infection.
 Patients will often experience pain, but not other symptoms usually associated with infection.
 Often what happens is that the bacteria that cause infection on prosthetic joints are the same as bacteria that live harmlessly on our skin.
 However, on a prosthetic joint they can stick, grow and cause problems over the long term.
 Many of these bacteria would not infect the joint were it not for the prosthesis.”